kxisxr/pegasusCheck/README.md

 IMPORTANT!!!

-It is important that you have plenty of storage since it will make a full backup of your iPhone to be analyzed, that is, if you have a 64gb iPhone try to have at least 70~80gb free in the path where you are going to store the backup.
+It is important that you have plenty of storage since it will make a full backup of your iPhone to be analyzed, that is, if you have a 64gb iPhone try to have at least that 64 GBgb free in the path where you are going to store the backup.